matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-On our example page, we directly pass the options to our static component as shown below:
+On the example page, directly pass the options to the static component as shown below:

 ```ruby
 class ExamplePage < Page::Cell::Page